Markets & traditional handicrafts

 Here you can admire ancient majolica or buy works reproducing old shapes and motifs or pieces of modern design produced with traditional and modern techniques.

-In Fermignano stands the building that used to be the paper mill of the Ducato di Urbino; the tradition of paper-making remains in Fabriano where you may visit the Museo della Carta e della Filigrana and buy the world-renowned paper.
+In Fermignano, near Valle Nuova, stands the building that used to be the paper mill of the Ducato di Urbino.
+The tradition of paper-making remains in nearby Fabriano where the watermark technique was first used in the XIII century.